 Every Italian dish tastes better with a sprinkle of Parmesan cheese.
-We had a chance to visit a producer of this regional delicacy, together with a family-run balsamic vinegar maker, just outside the city of Modena in Italy.
+We had a chance to visit a producer of this distinctly Italian cheese, together with a family-run balsamic vinegar maker, just outside the city of Modena in Italy.

 A plate piled high with spaghetti, a piping-hot dish of lasagna, or a slice of your favorite pizza are never complete without a sprinkling of Parmesan cheese.